jennego/dressage/README.md

 Don't go around studying the wrong test

-Ruby on Rails with postgresql.
+This app is Ruby on Rails with postgresql, using bootstrap and filterific.

 EC/USEF tests only for now.
 Others may be added on request as well (send them to me and let me know where to find them!)